 A Bit of Earth serves local communities northward to bustling Silicon Valley and San Francisco, and southward along the Pacific coast to Carmel.

-Dyana’s studio and garden sit among redwoods and coastal oaks.
-The garden welcomes many species of birds and pollinators.
-Squirrels, lizards, moles, and many other creatures make their homes here.
-Coyotes and deer often visit.
-The garden provides redwood boughs, roses, vines, ferns, grasses, and succulents, as well as perennials like dahlias, lambs ears, foxgloves, delphinium, and hellebores.
+Dyana’s studio and garden sit among the redwoods and coastal oaks of Santa Cruz county.
+The garden supports a rich biodiversity of birds, pollinators, reptiles, and mammals.
+It produces redwood boughs, roses, vines, ferns, grasses, and succulents, as well as many perennials for weddings and other events.
 This year boasts seven new raised beds for the production of annuals and bulb flowers.
 The garden flowers are just a portion of any event.
-Dyana also sources from several small local farms.
+Dyana also sources from several nearby organic and sustainable farms.

 Her floral designs juxtapose wild with luxe.
 They are at once modern, timeless, and untamed and blend seamlessly into the surrounding beauty of our coasts and forests.

 Every couple has a unique story to tell.
 Flowers speak an ancient language of romance, fertility, and celebration.

 Our heart is to help you define your inspiration and bring it to life with perfectly-suited florals.